kit-de-iniciacion-barato-para-empezar-en-arduino

 Conclusion

-Creating a starter kit to begin with Arduino is quite cheap.
-Even when tackling complex projects, we will see that most projects, except for the more advanced ones, are also inexpensive.
+Putting together a starter kit to begin with Arduino is quite cheap.
+Even when we tackle complex projects, we will see that most projects, except the most advanced ones, are also cheap.

-No matter how much sellers and shrewd blogs try to make money by inflating prices, always remember that Arduino has gained great popularity precisely because of its ultra-low price.
+No matter how much savvy sellers and blogs try to make money by inflating prices, always remember that Arduino has gained great popularity, precisely, because of its ultra-low price.

 We have seen that for about 5.5€ we have a basic kit to start making Arduino projects.
-It can even be less (4.80€) if we use an Arduino Nano instead of a UNO, although it is normal to start with an Arduino UNO.
+It can be even less (4.80€) if we use an Arduino Nano instead of a UNO, although it’s normal to start with an Arduino UNO.

-Certainly, if someone gets all the components of this kit to work, they should stop considering themselves a “beginner”.
-Moreover, by this point, they will have discovered whether they don’t like the world of Arduino and prefer to have another hobby (like planting petunias) or whether they are truly passionate about it and want to delve further into the field.
+Certainly, if someone gets all the components in this Kit working, they should stop considering themselves a “beginner”.
+Furthermore, by this point, they will have discovered if they don’t like the world of Arduino and prefer another hobby (like planting petunias), or if they are truly passionate and want to delve deeper into the field.

-From here on, my advice is to start doing specific projects and acquire the rest of the components as we need them (and only if we need them, or you will end up throwing money away).
+From here, my advice is to start doing concrete projects, and acquire the rest of the components as we need them (and only if we need them, or you’ll end up throwing money away).

 As projects become more complex, we will need more cables, more Arduinos, batteries, or a Bluetooth module to control Arduino from a computer or smartphone.
-We might even replace Arduino with another model like the ESP8266 that incorporates Wifi for internet access, or start combining it with mini PCs like Raspberry PI or Orange PI.
-This, in turn, will force us to learn new programming languages and technologies that will allow us to tackle larger projects.
+We may even replace Arduino with another model like the ESP8266 which incorporates WiFi for Internet access, or start combining it with mini PCs like Raspberry Pi or Orange Pi.
+This in turn will force us to learn new programming languages and technologies, which will allow us to tackle larger projects.

-In summary, with this starter kit for about 15-24€, we have more than enough components to get started in the world of Arduino, electronics, and robotics.
-A world that literally has no end, and which as a hobby can provide you with great enjoyment and even have a positive effect on studies or in the job market.
+In short, with this starter kit for about 15-24€, we have more than enough components to get started in the world of Arduino, electronics, and robotics.
+A world that, literally, has no end, and which as a hobby can provide you with great fun, and can even have a positive effect on studies or in the professional world.

-I hope this is useful to you.
-If anyone has any other essential components, we would love for you to leave your opinions and suggestions in a comment.
+I hope it is useful to you.
+If anyone has any other essential component, we would be delighted for you to leave your opinions and suggestions in a comment.